Edith Cowan University: Teaching schools

 The School of Business and Law was established during 1975 in Churchlands as the School of Business Studies and originally offered majors in accounting and administrative studies before expanding to other fields and campuses.
-The inaugural Head of School was Dr Valentine M Pervan, who assumed the role in 1 July 1975, and courses started the following year with an initial enrolment of 224 students.
+The inaugural Head of School was Dr Valentine M Pervan, who assumed the role on 1 July 1975, and courses started the following year with an initial enrolment of 224 students.
 The school provided the college's first courses in computing studies, which used PDP 11 and IBM 4331 computers.
 The school received a donation of one IBM System/82 from International Business Machines (IBM) in November 1982/1983, which was installed at the Mount Lawley campus.
 The school later became centralised at the newly built Joondalup campus but continued offering programs at other campuses.

 The school provides education and research programs in various fields of commerce and law.
 These include double degree undergraduate programs with each other, engineering, psychology, criminology and various fields in the arts.
 The school is accredited by Association to Advance Collegiate Schools of Business (ACCSB), an accrediting body for business schools.